embaldridge/grant-proposals/Postdoc-proposal.md

 #Career development
 4) an explanation of how the fellowship activities will enhance your career development and future research directions as well as describing how this research differs from your dissertation research

 The combination of computational, ecoinformatics, and quantitative skills is  a rare skill set among ecologists, and one that is particularly well suited to working remotely.
 Developing these skills further while engaging in remote collaborations with scientists at other institutions will provide a clear demonstration that telecommuting and remote collaboration should be a more accepted method for employment in the sciences, much as it is in the computer/tech fields.
-This would support not only scientists with disabilities/chronic illness, but also scientists who do not have the funds for travel, or who are caretakers of small children or other family members.
+This paradigm shift supports not only scientists with disabilities/chronic illness, but also scientists who do not have the funds for travel, or who are caretakers of small children or other family members.
 In addition, developing these skills also provides a way for me to continue doing science without formal institutional support if neccessary.

 ##Justification of sponsor(s) and host institution(s)